subzey/zopfli-png/README.md

 Recently [zopfli](https://code.google.com/p/zopfli/) DEFLATE algorithm was announced.
 As PNG IDAT section are actually DEFLATE compressed, this algorithm can be used for compressing PNG.
 This script actually does it.

 Please note that neither pixel data, not filters applied to image data are not changed.
 This script may be treated mostly like DeflOpt replacemnt.
-That means, PngOUT or other PNG compressing tools ust be applied before this one.
+That means, PngOUT or other PNG compressing tools must be applied before this one.

 Requirements
 ------------